Azure/blackbelt-aks-hackfest/README.md

 This software contains code from Heroku Buildpacks, which are also covered by the MIT license.

-This software contains code from [Helm][], which is covered by the Apache v2.0 license.
+This software contains code from [Helm](http://helm.sh), which is covered by the Apache v2.0 license.

 You can read third-party software licenses [here][Third-Party Licenses].